Health Symposium Japan

 J. Dirven

-Joost Dirven, Senior Business Development Manager at imec
+Joost Dirven, Senior Business Development Manager, imec

 Joost Dirven is Senior Business Development Manager at imec, based in Leuven, Belgium.
 He works within imec’s business development and strategy organization, focusing on building and growing strategic industry partnerships, particularly in health-related technology domains.
 He operates at the interface of advanced research, industry collaboration, and commercialization, helping translate cutting-edge R&D into sustainable, long-term partnerships across the semiconductor and high-tech ecosystem.